rust-lang/rfcs/text/1615-cargo-platform-standards.md

   be alleviated by providing library functions for Cargo related tools and a command line to tell which paths are in use.

+* It can also complicate tutorials that tell users how Cargo works.
+The tutorials should probably reference the Cargo subcommand that displays the used locations.
+However it's still more complicated than static directory name (it's in a weird location for Windows users though).

 # Alternatives

 * OS X could also use the XDG specification.
 This would remove the difference